The panel exists to develop the sector’s strengths, capability and professional approach, to keep pace with technological and professional change.

 Ken McHale MIStructE, of our Small Practitioners Panel, explains why it’s important that structural engineers, as the guardians of public safety, learn when to say no.

-This course is designed to give you knowledge and experience of being in court.
+This one day, face-to-face course is designed to give you knowledge and experience of being in court.
 You will be cross-examined by a practising barrister in a protected environment to improve your technique, so you can be confident if you are called to give evidence.

-This course helps you improve the quality of your written reports and reduce the time you spend writing.
+This one day, online course helps you improve the quality of your written reports and reduce the time you spend writing.
 It covers how to adapt your writing style for different documents and audiences.
 You will also learn some grammar best practice to help you write clearly and concisely.

-This course provides an overview of accounting principles and an explanation of accounting terminology.
+This one day, face-to-face course provides an overview of accounting principles and an explanation of accounting terminology.
 It also covers how three key financial documents are produced.